kyleoneill/pat/homelab_backend/design/hl-2-messaging.md

 ### Websocket Packets
 The server will send and receive packets over websocket connections.
 Clients will send a packet to create a message, the server will send packets to clients when there are new messages for them to receive.
-When a client establishes a connection to the server, the server should send back an object which has an ID for the newest message in each channel the user is subscribed to.
-This will allow the client to know if there are new messages, and they need to update their state.

 The server is responsible for providing updates, the client is responsible for populating their history.